 - Cases that survive past the maximum age in the expected life tables are censored at the maximum age plus 1 year (100 years).
 This default can be turned off using the “Censor When Attained Age Exceeds Expected Table Max" option on the Parameters tab.
 It's important to know that the expected survival probability for the maximum age (99) will be used to represent expected survival for any age greater than the maximum age.

-The 2009 and 2010 other race life tables were updated using revised intercensal population estimates.
+The 2009-2012 other race life tables were updated using revised intercensal population estimates.

 - View the expected survival table from the NCHS decennial life tables: 1970, 1980, 1990, 2000